-#4 Install a Deck or Patio
+4 Install a Deck or Patio

 But don’t go crazy and trick out your patio with high-end amenities, like an outdoor kitchen — especially if you’d be the only one on the block with one.
-When it’s time to sell, you won’t get back much — if any — of your investment on kitchens and other high-end amenities.
-Instead, keep it simple and functional.
-(And, really, how often would you use an outdoor kitchen?)
+When it’s time to sell, you won’t get back much — if any — of your investment on outdoor kitchens and other high-end amenities.
+Instead, keep it simple and functional to see a return on investment.

 - Don’t skimp on patio lighting.
 It can make all the difference in functionality and beautification.